basillion/parser/README.md

 # About

-It's a little parser for a one movie database site.
+It's a little parser for a movie database site.